Kush-Singh-26/blogs_obsolete/_posts/2025-04-28-Neural-Style-Transfer.md

 ### For Inference :

 - The trained gram matrix is used for getting the style.
+- Thus, only the style loss if used.

 > > Colab Notebook with the complete implementation can be accessed [here](https://github.com/Kush-Singh-26/Neural-Style-Transfer/blob/main/Neural_Style_Transfer.ipynb)